MOROCCO ITINERARY | BEST THINGS TO DO IN 7 – 14 DAYS

 Capturing the sunrise, sunset and a sky full of stars will be one of the, if not THE highlight of your trip through Morocco!

 Best time for photos: If you want to avoid the heat, go in the morning.
 During the day it will get more crowded with tourists.
-If you want to shoot a Madrassa from the inside, take the opening times in account and know that it can get busy!
+If you want to capture a Madrassa from inside, take the opening times and prayers into account.

 Photo tip: If you like portrait photography, street photography or culture, everything is possible to shoot in the vibrant medina of Fes.
 Go early to avoid the tourist crowds and harsh shadows on the faces of people or buildings.

 Meknes is one of the four imperial cities of Morocco.
 Fes, Marrakesh and Rabat are the other three.
 The smallest and most relaxed one is Meknes, known for its grand architecture, medieval walls and beautiful gates.
 To discover Meknes and shoot your favorite locations, 1 or 2 days are enough.
 I would recommend to explore the city and visit the Royal Stables for its beautiful arches.
 In the city you will find a lot of detailed doors, small streets and beautiful mosques.
-If you like archaeological sites don’t forget to visit Volubilis, just 35km north of Meknes.
+If you like archaeological sites then don’t forget to visit the Unesco World Heritage Site Volubilis, just 35km north of Meknes.

 Getting there: With your rental car or the train.
 The city is best to be explored by foot.